-It is very easy to understand and visualize the results of these commands.
-At time 0, an object with an id number of 1 is created with geometry and properties inherited from class AUTO.
-This object will appear on screen colored blue and be placed at the beginning of a path named PATH1.
-It is very easy to produce simple trace files with any ASCII editor.
+It is very easy to visualize the results of these commands.
+At time 34.6, an object with an id number of 1 is created with geometry and properties inherited from class PLANE.
+This object will appear on screen at the beginning of a path named RUNWAY3 and begin moving along the path.
+The speed at which object 1